Skip to content

 Unlike the manicured piazzas of northern Italy, Palermo wears its three millennia of conquests on its sleeve.
 Here, Arab domes crown Norman cathedrals, and Baroque palaces crumble beside gritty street-art alleys.
 It is arguably Italy's most culturally complex city, rewarding travelers who embrace its raw, unfiltered beauty rather than expecting polished perfection.

-Is Palermo your perfect match?
+Is Palermo really your perfect match?

 Why Palermo belongs on your travel list